 Fortunately, FinTech has revolutionized the remittance industry.
 Advances in FinTech and innovation in cross-border payments have directly impacted 164 million migrant workers worldwide by making remittances faster and more cost-effective than ever before.
 In 2020, Western Union does not even make it to the list of top 10 remittance companies.
 Now, people around the globe are choosing FinTech remittance services like TransferWise and WorldRemit over any other.

 However, while these companies bring greater convenience to the international money transfer space, migrants are still trusting these companies to send the money for them.
 A significant downside of relying on a third-party company to transfer money for you is that your transactions are at risk of being frozen or stopped due to what is considered suspicious activity.
 Also, these companies hinder migrant’s abilities to send money quickly and cost-effectively simultaneously.

 When migrants send money internationally through TransferWise or WorldRemit, they are subject to the company’s rules and regulations.
 Bitcoin and other cryptocurrencies circumvent this centralized control.

 With Bitcoin, you can send money to anyone, anywhere in the world, for around $5.
-With other cryptocurrencies like Litecoin, Ethereum, and Dash, the fees for making a transaction are considerably low, sometimes even less than one cent.
+With other cryptocurrencies like Litecoin and Ethereum, the fees for making a transaction are considerably low, sometimes even less than one cent.